danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > For failed Pods, the API objects remain in the cluster's API until a human or controller process explicitly removes them.
 The control plane cleans up terminated Pods, when the number of Pods exceeds the configured threshold.
 This avoids a resource leak as Pods are created and terminated over time.

 ##### Init Containers
+> Init containers that run before app containers in a Pod.
+Init containers can contain utilities or setup scripts not present in an app image.

+> If a Pod's init container fails, the kubelet repeatedly restarts that init container until it succeeds.
+However, if the Pod has a restartPolicy of Never, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.

+> If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.
+Each init container must succeed before the next can run.
+When all of the init containers have run to completion, kubelet initializes the application containers for the Pod and runs them as usual.

+> During Pod startup, the kubelet delays running init containers until the networking and storage are ready.
+Then the kubelet runs the Pod's init containers in the order they appear in the Pod's spec.

+> A Pod cannot be Ready until all init containers have succeeded.
+The ports on an init container are not aggregated under a Service.
+A Pod that is initializing is in the Pending state but should have a condition Initialized set to false.

+> If the Pod restarts, or is restarted, all init containers must execute again.

+> Changes to the init container spec are limited to the container image field.
+Altering an init container image field is equivalent to restarting the Pod.

+> Because init containers can be restarted, retires, or re-executed, init container code should be idempotent.
+In particular, code that writes to files on EmptyDirs should be prepared for the possibility that an output file already exists.

+> The Pod will not be restarted when the init container image is changed, or the init container completion record has been lost due to garbage collection.

+##### Pod Topology Spread Constraints
+> You can use topology spread constraints to control how Pods are spread across your cluster among failure-domains such as region, zones, nodes, and other user-defined topology domains.
+This can help to achieve high availability as well as efficient resource utilization.

+##### Disruptions
+> Pods do not disappear until someone(a person or a controller) destroys them, or there is an unavoidable hardware or system software error.
+We call these unavoidable cases involuntary disruption to an application.

+> We call other cases voluntary disruptions.
+These include both actions initiated by the application owner and those initiated by a Cluster Administrator.

+##### Ephemeral Containers
+> A special type of container that runs temporarily in an existing Pod to accomplish user-inititated actions such as troubleshooting.
+You use ephemeral containers to inspect services rather than to build applications.